rust-random/book/src/guide-rngs.md

 - Support for multiple streams, which can help with parallel tasks.
 - The ability to jump or seek around in the random number stream;
-with large periood this can be used as an alternative to streams.
+with a large period this can be used as an alternative to streams.

 ## Further reading